Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 I think the angel of the Christian churches is being rebuked by the Lord.
 I believe the Lord Jesus is starting to fight against us with the sword of His mouth.

 The only manner in which this blinding fog can be lifted is by coming to Jesus Christ and asking Him to help us live righteously so we can see clearly; to anoint our eyes with eyesalve.
-The whole Christian movement has been deceived, it seems to me.
+It seems to me that the whole Christian movement has been deceived.

 Maybe Peter is giving us the answer.
 Maybe if we, with God’s help, will add these virtues to our personality, we will become effective and productive in the knowledge of our Lord Jesus Christ.
 Maybe then our nearsightedness and blindness will be corrected and we will be able to read the New Testament without having to ignore most of the text because we have been “saved by grace.”

-If we would behold the land that is very far off, if we would see the King in His beauty, then we need to behave in such a manner that we can dwell in the very Presence of the Consuming Fire of Israel.
+If we wish to behold the land that is very far off, if we wish to see the King in His beauty, then we need to behave in such a manner that we can dwell in the very Presence of the Consuming Fire of Israel.